Soneso/Arcturus/README.md

 # Arcturus

 Arcturus is a so called [GPT](https://openai.com/blog/introducing-gpts) for ChatGPT.
 It is able to retrieve and combine real-time data from the Stellar Blockchain and Soroban.
-By using the Arcturus GPT, you can request and receive text-based, real-time information from the Stellar Blockchain and Soroban by prompting it.
+By prompting Arcturus GPT, you can request and receive text-based, real-time information from the Stellar Blockchain and Soroban.

 Arcturus was initially planned to be a ChatGPT Plugin.
 But plugins stopped working locally at some point in time and GPTs were announced by OpenAI as a successor to Chat GPT Plugins.
 It can still be used as a plugin, should they be reactivated.
 Another problem with plugins is that they had a very limited context window at the time of testing.
-This had bad consequences to the answers given by ChatGPT, because ChatGPT forgot parts of the Plugin spec and tried to find the requested answers without using the Plugin.
+This had bad consequences to the answers given by ChatGPT, because ChatGPT forgot parts of the plugin spec and tried to find the requested answers without using the plugin.

 The main goal of Arcturus is the improvement of usability, allowing users and developers to use natural language to obtain data from the Stellar Blockchain and Soroban.
 It will also allow users to easily create transactions and send them to the Network by prompting the AI Model using natural language.